pipiscrew/ip2country_desktop/readme.md

 &nbsp;

 > [!NOTE]
-> when using reverse proxy, nftables and others cant be used, use traditional apache block.
+> when using 3rd party reverse proxy (cloudflare), nftables and others cant be used, use traditional apache block.

+&nbsp;

 ## This project uses the following 3rd-party dependencies :
 * [MaxMind.Db](https://www.nuget.org/packages/MaxMind.Db/3.0.0)